adrisec/staff-tester/README.md

 	$ python3 staff-tester
 ```

+### Try without installing
+If you want to try this tool without installing it, you can enter in the staff-tester folder and run the __main__.py file.
 # Configuration parameters

 To configure the target list add all the target emails (one per line)